Assatrua/my-tutorials-repo/tutorials/abap-dev-create-abapdoc/abap-dev-create-abapdoc.md

 - How to make your program more readable by learning how to maintain `ABAPDoc` comments.
 - How to synchronize the documentation and to display it, both in the ABAP Development Tools (ADT) and in SAP GUI.

 ABAPDoc comments are used to document your code.
-This makes it more readable.
+This makes it more readsdfsdfable.
 If other developers use one of your development objects, they can find out more about it by selecting the object name in the code and choosing **Element Info ( `F2` )**
 All ABAPDoc comments begin with **`"!`**.

 Always replace `XXX` or `001` with your initials or group number.